section-engineering-education/engineering-education/articles/uploading-files-using-multer-nodejs/index.md

 ├───package.json (file)<br/>
 ├───server.js (file)<br/>

-Finally, we have to define some routes in our `app.js` file so we will start by defining the route for our home page.
+Finally, we have to define some routes in our `app.js` file, so we will start by defining the route for our home page.

 Follow these steps: